KipCrossing/geotiff/README.md

 If you would like to contribute to this project, please fork this repo and make a PR with your patches.

-You can join the conversation by saying hi in the [project discussion board](https://github.com/KipCrossing/geotiff/discussions).
+You can join the conversation by saying "hi" in the [project discussion board](https://github.com/KipCrossing/geotiff/discussions).

 To help users and other contributes, be sure to:
-- make doc blocs if appropriate
+- Make docstrings and documentation blocks, if appropriate
-- use typing wherever possible
+- Use Python typing wherever possible
-- format with black
+- Format your code with [Black](https://black.readthedocs.io/en/stable/index.html)

+> **Note**
-*Note:* The continuous integration has lint checking with **mypy**, so be sure to check it yourself before making a PR.
+> The continuous integration has lint checking with **mypy**, so be sure to check it yourself before making a PR.

 ### Project Road Map